 Standard kitchen cabinets are not going to be as rugged as cabinets built specifically for garage use.
 But because kitchen remodeling is so common, used kitchen cabinets can be easy to find at very attractive prices.
 Check local classified ads, post a request on a neighborhood online chat forum, or seek some advice from a remodeling contractor who may be willing to sell you some used cabinets from a project he's currently working on.
 The Habitat for Humanity ResStore is a great place to buy reused cabinets—and your purchases will also help fund this worthy organization.
 There are other second-hand stores that carry used cabinets.

 If you are planning a kitchen remodel yourself, think about putting the old cabinets to use in the garage.
 Ugly kitchen cabinets can be improved significantly with a coat of paint and some new hardware.

 You can, of course, buy new economy kitchen cabinets to use in a garage.
 If you go this route, it makes the most sense to buy low-end kitchen cabinets off the shelf at a big-box home improvement center.

 Molded Plastic Cabinets

-Plastic garage cabinets are available at home centers and big box retail stores.
+Plastic garage cabinets are available at home centers and big-box retail stores, both off-the-shelf and as special-orders.
 You can also buy cabinets that fit into slot-wall systems.